IrinaAdeniyi/WildFind/README.md

 - It also contains a button, who allows the user to play the game again.

 ## Possible future features
 In the future I would like to implement the remaining user stories (could-have): accesibility and challenges.
 This means that I would like to add features to offer the user options for dark and bright modes, as well as sounds.
 In addition, I would have liked to add a timer and add some difficulty levels to the game.
-Finally, more challenges would have been nice to have as well, such as *Big Five: Savannah Challenge*
+Finally, more challenges would have been nice to have as well, such as *Big Five: Savannah Challenge*.
+Also, once the user finishes one game and chosses to play again, it would be good to have new items hidden around.

 ## Testing
 Detailed testing was done on the website to ensure the website works properly.